 Enhancements available with the 10.8 release of Privilege Manager.
-Enhancements are for both versions, On-premises and Cloud, unless otherwise outlined under a specific On-prem or Cloud subtopic.
+Enhancements are for both versions, On-premises and Cloud, unless otherwise outlined under a specific On-premise or Cloud subtopic.

-- New User Interface and User Experience.
-Refer to Privilege Manager. - · New Policy Wizard driven Application Policy creation. - Resource Targets are now organized via "Local Security" on page 426. - Activation of Policies and Policy Priority changes available from the Application Policies overview page. - Dark theme support. - Refer to the Changelog for details about restructured documentation topics in alignment with the new UI. - Enhanced upgrade process for on-premises instances.
+- New User Interface and User Experience. - New Policy Wizard driven Application Policy creation. - Resource Targets are now organized via "Local Security" on page 462. - Activation of Policies and Policy Priority changes available from the Application Policies overview page. - · Dark theme support. - Refer to the Changelog for details about restructured documentation topics in alignment with the new UI. - Enhanced upgrade process for on-premises instances.
 Privilege Manager now checks if updates are available and downloads details prior to proceeding.
 Refer to Updating Privilege Manager - Primary Node.